thinktomorrow/package-docs/src/guidelines/gtm.md

 ## Setup

-To get started create a property under a company account for the client or under the Think Tomorrow account.
+To get started we create a property under a company account for the client or under the Think Tomorrow account.

 Next we create a few basic variables to help out in our development.

 To make it easier for testing and to keep our tracking properties clean we set up a lookup table.